linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/09 Swaps.md

 \frac {x}{1 .
 0 6} + \frac {x}{1 .
 0 6 5 ^ {2}} = \$ 2 0 1.
 6 3 8
 $$

-To satisfy this equation, the payments must be  $110.483 in each year.
-We then say that the 2-year swap price is$ 110.483.
+To satisfy this equation, the payments must be  \$110.483 in each year.
+We then say that the 2-year swap price is\$ 110.483.
 However, any payments that have a present value of 201.638 are acceptable.

 # Physical Versus Financial Settlement